ngzhian/ifl/notes.md

 =>  a1 :: a :: s, d, h[a : NAp a1 a2], f
 ```

+If the current address on the stack points to a `NAp` node in the heap,
+we need to put the `a1` onto the stack first.
+This is equivalent to evaluating the function before applying it to its arguments.
-It unwinds the entire spine of the expression onto the stack,
+Effectively, this rule unwinds the entire spine of the expression onto the stack,
 until the top node is no longer a `NAp` node.

 Rule 2 describes supercombinator reduction: